jonashackt/cxf-spring-cloud-netflix-docker/zuul-edgeservice/README.md

 Using the [Spring Cloud Netflix stack](http://cloud.spring.io/spring-cloud-netflix/spring-cloud-netflix.html)

-Fire up a backend service, like this one: https://github.com/jonashackt/weatherbackend and configure your routes inside the [application.properties](https://github.com/jonashackt/weatherbackend/blob/master/src/main/resources/application.properties).
+Fire up a backend service, like this one: https://github.com/jonashackt/weatherbackend and you don´t have to configure routes manually, this will be done for you with Eureka dynamically

 If you use the weatherbackend and have